 Isle Royale National Park

-At the same time, Isle Royale is consistently one of the most re-visited parks.
+At the same time, Isle Royale is famous for having one of the highest repeat-visit rates in the system.
 People keep coming back.
 Why?

 Channel Islands National Park